Who is this Cynthia person, anyway?

 A DIY nerd, I love to hack recipes, create crochet patterns, needlepoint, and embroidery.

-Please check out my blog as I explore tell a few personal and family stories, the wonderful world of self-publishing, learn the finer points of marketing, rewrite my manuscript, search for an editor, and navigate the ups and downs of parenting a child with Sensory Integration Disorder.
+Please check out my blog as tell a few personal and family stories, explore the wonderful world of self-publishing, learn the finer points of marketing, rewrite my manuscript, search for an editor, and navigate the ups and downs of parenting a child with Sensory Integration Disorder.